-They are widely used as ion exchange resins to remove ions such as potassium, calcium and sodium from solutions in technical or medical applications.
+They are widely used as ion-exchange resins to remove potassium, calcium, and sodium ions from solutions in technical or medical applications.

 How does the Kayexalate work?
 What will you do for me?

 Sodium polystyrene sulfonate belongs to the class of drugs called cation exchange resins.
-It is used to treat high levels of potassium in the blood ( hyperkalemia ).
+It is used to treat high potassium levels in the blood ( hyperkalemia ).

-It lowers the level of potassium in the blood by binding to potassium in the intestine.
-This drug may be available under various brand names and / or in several different forms.
+It lowers potassium in the blood by binding to potassium in the intestine.
+This drug may be available under various brand names and in several forms.